kstine93/Course_DataEngineeringUdacity/02_DataModeling/2_DataModeling.md

 - [Codd's 12 Rules on what makes databases relational](https://en.wikipedia.org/wiki/Codd%27s_12_rules)
   - Note: Not really sure yet how these rules are applied / discussed practically - seems more granular than ACID.

+---

+## NON-Relational Data Models

+### Denormalization
+In relational databases, you can de-normalize the data (as in star schemas) to optimize certain types of querying.